-Caring for your furnace can go a long way in the months in between furnace service appointments.
+Caring for your furnace can go a long way in the time in between furnace service appointments.
 One of the most basic, and critical, ways to care for your furnace is in changing your furnace filter.
-Having a clogged air filter could contribute to a number of negative issues for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills every month.
+Having a dirty air filter can contribute to a number of negative issues for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are each month.

 So what goes in to consideration when you should change your furnace filter?

-- Home habits: if you have pets in your home, it may make sense to switch out your filter more often because of pet dander.
-If someone in your family suffers from allergies or asthma, contemplate changing your home’s air filter more regularly to help potentially decrease their symptoms.
+- Home habits: if you have pets in your home, it might make sense to switch out your filter more often because of pet dander.
+If someone in your family has allergies or asthma, contemplate changing your home’s air filter more regularly to help potentially decrease their symptoms.

 Now you’re likely wondering how to swap out your furnace filter.
-Inevitably this will vary depending on what furnace you have, but typically:
+Inevitably this will vary depending on what furnace you have, but normally:

-At R & M Climate Control Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or schedule an appointment with us online.
+At R & M Climate Control Service Experts, we offer membership plans that include changing out standard furnace filters.
+Give us a call today at 865-229-6176 or set up an appointment with us online.

-- Open or take off the air filter panel close to the bottom of your furnace to uncover an open compartment.
+- Open or remove the air filter panel close to the bottom of your furnace to reveal an open compartment.

-- On the top of that open compartment is where you’ll see your furnace filter resting on two metal brackets.
+- On the top of that open compartment is where you’ll see your furnace filter resting on two metal lips.

 - There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and pull it out of the compartment.